 This supports not only teacher preparation, but also classroom experiences for the preK-12 learners.
 Our model:

 The Multiple Pathways to Teaching Office develops programs with local partners to address acute needs and specific goals.
-Working with Minneapolis Public Schools, we offer the Minneapolis Residency Program, giving current MPS staff opportunities to persue elementary teaching licensure.
+These programs include the the Minneapolis Residency Program, giving current Minneapolis Public Schools staff opportunities to pursue elementary teaching licensure.

 We support current teacher licensure students throughout their time at the University.
 Major aspects of our work include: new student orientation, completing the Minnesota state teacher licensing process, and post-graduation job search.